NarvaezSKY/Audio-Trascription-Diarization/README.md

 You can create a venv and run this command to install all the necessary dependencies: pip install -r requirements.txt

 API endpoint: /transcribe

+(Please run Visual Studio Code as administrator for the project to work properly)